 Work in-hand lessons focus on developing the connection to the horse on the ground, using all the benefits work in-hand has to offer.
 We use both basic styles of work in-hand: the Viennese using the cavesson and the Iberian using only the bridle.
 Lessons can also focus on ground-driving as well as artistic long-reining.
 We have horses and equipment available for use in these lessons, and often these lessons are hybridized with regular riding lessons.

 These are a fun way to develop camaraderie and confidence with other riders sharing the arena and leading or following in a pattern.
 These lessons take two different forms: working on a common challenge the horses and riders are working on or working on group riding, such as for quadrille or pas de deux.
 In cases with mounted martial arts, the lessons tend to focus on sparring.

 These lessons focus on developing the child’s balance and confidence.
 Generally, they ride without a saddle but with a surcingle that offers handles and a padded seat.
 These lessons use gymnastic exercises, such as circling arms, swinging legs, and even “around the world” to develop balance, confidence, and coordination.
 These lessons are fun and upbeat but shorter in order to accommodate the child’s attention span.
 The lesson horse fee is included in this price.
 Once a child reaches a certain level of proficiency, they will learn to ride independently and learn basic arena figures, basic cavaletti/low jumps, and mounted games for a well-rounded foundation.

 Theory and Grooming

 For those looking to bolster their knowledge on grooming and theory, theory and grooming sessions are also available.
 For theory, these can focus on biomechanics, stable management, training principles, and more.
 For grooming, the education can focus on general grooming or specialized grooming, such as braiding and clipping.
-Up to four participants welcome at the base fee, more can participate at $5 per extra person.
+Up to four participants welcome at the base fee, additional participants $10 per person.